 - If priority pages are indexed and optimized

-- Pages that may be cannibalizing other pages in rankings
+- Pages that may be cannibalizing others in search engine rankings.

 Backlinks